Relevant case law

 The Court stated that as long as the public authority paid 'due regard' to its statutory duties it could consider other countervailing factors in reaching decisions, such as the fact that all cuts in community services would inevitably have an impact on the disadvantaged; or that the service had been relatively protected from prior cuts unlike other aspects of discretionary services.
 Having due regard to equality considerations has to be a precondition.
 Furthermore, the Court endorsed the view that general regard to issues of equality is not the same as having specific regard, by way of a conscious approach.
 The Court found that in this case there was no due regard.
 In so deciding, the Court emphasised the importance of compliance with the race equality duty not as a rear guard action after a decision has been made, but as an essential preliminary to any such decision being made.

-R (Chavda and others) v London Borough of Harrow EWHC 3064 (Admin) – the importance of taking public sector equality duties into account
+R (Chavda and others) v London Borough of Harrow EWHC 3064 (Admin)

 To make savings in light of budget deficits, the London Borough of Harrow proposed to restrict the provision of adult care services to people with critical needs only.